 Cooking together is a great bonding time for children and parents.
 Even 2-year-old children can pour things into a pot, bring things from the cupboard, stir and set the table.
 It makes them proud of themselves and gives them a feeling of accomplishment (even when you do most of the job).

-When they start reading, get them to read the recipes and even let them be the chef while you are the helper.
+When they start reading, get them to read the recipes and some how to home kitchen reviews, this way they will get familiar with all areas of the kitchen.
+You can even let them be the chef while you are the helper.
 We have teenagers and they cook with us, they cook with each other and they cook on their own.

 Make sure you are not upset when your kids are in the kitchen.
 Kids can tell if you love having them around or not.
 My mum is a chef.
 She did not like us in the kitchen, so when we came, she told us to clean the dishes or do the things she hated doing (like cutting and peeling).
 When she finished, she used to leave the kitchen and leave us (usually, that was one of us who dared to ask to be with her while she cooked) to clear everything.
 We hated it.
 It was not quality time.
 It was punishment.